-Employing a person with disability
+Employing a disabled person

 Employing a disabled person has many benefits for your business.